Enjoying the taste of French life? Find out how to bring all those French flavors home with our guide to supermarkets and grocery stores in France.

 Here, you’ll be able to find a wide selection of beers, wines, and spirts from France and beyond.
 Simply place your order and wait for your favorite drinks to be delivered straight to your door.

 Missing food from home?
 Well, luckily French supermarkets are fairly well-stocked when it comes to foreign foods.
 Many supermarkets will stock a small range of products from the UK, Italy, Germany, and further afield.
 In larger cities, you’ll even find international grocery stores, like the many M&S Food outlets in Paris.
 Here, you’ll be able to buy a wider range of foreign products.

 However, if that’s not enough, there are also online grocery stores that can deliver your favorite foods internationally.
+This includes British Corner Shop, which specializes in goods from the UK.
 Read our directory listings to find a service that can deliver to your new home.